Cocoon Terms & Conditions – Lettings

 – Full lettings valuation report and advice on rent achievable.

 – Erect a marketing board, unless specifically instructed otherwise.

-– Comprehensive web portal and local marketing, as well as reviewing our database.
+– Comprehensive web portal marketing, as well as reviewing our database.

 – Accompanying interested applicants on viewings at your property.